mockoon/mockoon.com/content/docs/latest/templating/mockoon-helpers.md

 ---

-In addition to Handlebars' built-in helpers, Mockoon offers the following helpers:
+In addition to Handlebars' built-in helpers (`if`, `each`, etc., for more information, please have a look at [Handlebars' documentation](https://handlebarsjs.com/guide/builtin-helpers.html#if)), Mockoon offers the following helpers:

 | Block helpers       | Data buckets          |
 | ------------------- | --------------------- |